Short term loans.

 When should I use a short term loan?

-Short term loans are designed for use in an emergency or to deal with an unexpected cost, such as a boiler breakdown or car repair.
+Short term loans are designed when you need instant cash for use in an emergency or to deal with an unexpected cost, such as a boiler breakdown or car repair.
 Short term loans are not designed to be relied upon for longer term borrowing or to fund a night out.

 How much does a short term loan cost?